adobe/franklin-sidekick-library/README.md

 ### Plugin default export & search

-The default export from a plugin allows plugin authors to set the plugin name that appears in the header when the plugin is loaded and also to enable the search functionality that comes as part of the sidekick library.
+The default export from a plugin allows authors have the ability to customize the plugin name displayed in the header upon loading, as well as activate the search functionality within the sidekick library.

 ```js
 export default {